ArtRave: The Artpop Ball

 ArtRave: The Artpop Ball (stylized as artRAVE: the ARTPOP ball) was the fourth headlining concert tour by American singer Lady Gaga.
 Supporting her third studio album Artpop (2013), the tour ran from May 4 to November 24, 2014.
 The tour dates included cities where Gaga had canceled shows of her previous Born This Way Ball tour after suffering a hip injury.
 The ArtRave tour was preceded by a seven-day residency at the Roseland Ballroom in Manhattan, New York.

 ArtRave's concept and name are derived from the similarly named release party for Artpop.
 The stage resembled a cave and consisted of two sections connected by catwalks made of translucent lucite, allowing the audience to move underneath the catwalks while still being able to watch the show.
 Gaga's costumes in the show included one with tentacles, one with bejeweled wings, a rave-inspired outfit and a necklace made of marijuana leaves.
 Costume designers and choreographers aspired to make a single, coherent show.
 The lighting fixtures used for the concert were from Clay Paky and the main idea was to create an immersive rave experience with the lights.
 They were also designed to accommodate minor changes in the show sequences.
+The tour received positive response from reviewers, but some criticized it for being disjointed.

-The tour was produced by Live Nation, and promoted by Absolut Vodka in the United States and O_{2} in the United Kingdom.
+ArtRave: The Artpop Ball was produced by Live Nation, and promoted by Absolut Vodka in the United States and O_{2} in the United Kingdom.
 Tickets for several shows sold out immediately once available, prompting additional dates.
 Negative reports about the tour's commercial performance were dismissed by Live Nation chairman Arthur Fogel.
 Gaga repeatedly placed within the top-ten of the Billboard Boxscore lists for the 2014 tour grosses.
-At the end, ArtRave: The Artpop Ball grossed a total of $83 million from 920,088 sold tickets at the 74 reported performances.
+At the end, ArtRave: The Artpop Ball grossed a total of $81 million from an attendance of over 999,000.
 Billboard also listed it as the ninth best concert tour of the year with 76 reported shows.
-The tour additionally received positive response from reviewers, but some criticized it for being disjointed.
 On November 24, 2014, the concert was streamed live from Bercy Arena in France.